firefart/stunner/Readme.md

 This command tries all passwords from a given file for a username via the TURN protocol (UDP).
 This can be useful when analysing a pcap where you can see the username but not the password.
-Please note that an offline bruteforce is much more faster in this case.
+Please note that an offline bruteforce is much faster in this case.

 ### Options